chemerson/render-comparison-tool/README.md

  - -b --browser         : Use Chrome or FireFox (Default: Chrome)
  - -en --envname        : Set a custom prefix for the environment name assigned to the grid run (default: false)
  - -h, --help           : display help for command

+## To Do
+1) Add support for safari
+2) Add support for older browser versions

 ## Troubleshooting